-Note 10 - Leases
+Note 8 - Leases

-As a lessee, the Company leases its corporate office headquarters in Tulsa, Oklahoma and three field offices.
-The leases expire between 2024 and 2027.
+As a lessee, the Company leases its corporate office headquarters in Tulsa, Oklahoma and one field office.
+The leases expire between 2024 and 2028.
 The corporate office has an option to renew for an additional five-year term.
 The option to renew the lease is generally not considered reasonably certain to be exercised.
 Therefore, the period covered by such optional period is not included in the determination of the term of the lease and the lease payments during these periods are similarly excluded from the calculation of right-of-use lease asset and lease liability balances.